FH-Potsdam/mqtt-controls/jsdox/index.md

 ### send(message, topic)

-Send one signal to the borker
+Send one signal to the broker

 **Parameters**